MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-use-directquery.md

 ![](media/powerbi-dekstop-use-directquery/DirectQuery_4.png)

-Until credentials are supplied, opening a published report or exploring a dataset created with a **DirectQuery** connection to **Azure SQL Database** or **Azure SQL Data Warehouse** results in an error.
+Until credentials are supplied, opening a published report or exploring a dataset created with a **DirectQuery** connection to such data sources results in an error.

-For data sources other than **Azure SQL Database** or **Azure SQL Data Warehouse** that use DirectQuery, and Enterprise Gateway must be installed and the data source must be registered to establish a data connection.
-You can [learn more about Enterprise Gateway](http://go.microsoft.com/fwlink/p/?LinkID=627094).
+For data sources other than **Azure SQL Database**, **Azure SQL Data Warehouse** and **Redshift** that use DirectQuery, an **On-Premises Data Gateway** must be installed and the data source must be registered to establish a data connection.
+You can [learn more about On-Premises Data Gateway](http://go.microsoft.com/fwlink/p/?LinkID=627094).

 ## More Information